TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Implementation

 \subsubsection{Ruler Tool}

-Users can create a virtual ruler by pressing a button on their left wrist.
+Users can create a virtual ruler by pressing a button on their weak hand wrist.
 This simple ruler, equipped with two interactable edge handles (similar to scaling handles), provides real-world scale measurements.
-This ruler can be used for precise alignment and measuring distances between objects within the real and virtual space (\autoref{fig:parametric_scaling}a).
+This ruler can be used for precise alignment and measuring distances between objects within the real and virtual space (\autoref{fig:solid_and_hole}e).